X-jy-liu/CatDogSegNet/README.md

 # Oxford Pet-III Segmentation

-This repository contains training and inference pipelines for segmentation tasks on the Oxford Pet-III dataset (limited to cats and dogs only).
-Supported models include U-Net, Autoencoder, CLIP, and Prompt-based segmentation.
+This repository contains training and inference pipelines for segmentation tasks on the Oxford Pet-III dataset.
+Supported models include U-Net, Autoencoder, CLIP, and Prompt-based segmentation at training-ready states.

 ---